civiform/docs/docs/it-manual/sre-playbook/disaster-recovery.md

 ## Initialize the deployment

-Verify that deployment tool is correctly setup by running `run bin/doctor --config=NEWCONFIGFILE`
+Verify that deployment tool is correctly setup by running `bin/doctor --config=NEWCONFIGFILE`

 ## Restore into new environment